Drug convictions in Jo Daviess County add 2 years to Illinois man's 7-year prison term

 Shawn K. Mernack, 28, pleaded guilty this week to possession of methamphetamine and possession of methamphetamine with intent to deliver.
 He was sentenced to two years in prison and one year of mandatory supervised release.

 Mernack was charged in Jo Daviess County in June.
-He was convicted earlier this year of a pair of meth delivery charges and a marijuana charge in Carroll County.
+He was convicted earlier this year of meth delivery charges and a marijuana charge in Carroll County.

 Mernack’s local sentence will run consecutive to his Carroll County sentence, meaning he could spend up to nine years in prison.